hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 |

-**Deliverables**

-1. Submit the source code of your program as well as screenshot showing that the program successfully ran in Python.

-2. Write a Python program that calculates population growth using the formula below.
+3. Write a Python program that calculates population growth using the formula below.
 The programm will first prompt the user for a current population as an integer, a specific growth rate as a floating point number, and the number of years for which growth is to be calculated as an integer.
 For each successive year, the program will output an estimate for the size of the new population to within an accuracy of two decimal places (it is not necessary to print trailing zeros, and you can use the round() function).
 Finally, the program should print out the total growth in population.

 .. image:: img/population_growth.png
    :alt: Population Growth Formula